-Our school timetable has 28 teaching periods per week for each year group, with 2 lesson designated for end of week rewards.
+Our school timetable has 28 teaching periods per week for each year group, with 2 lessons designated for end of week reward.
 Small class sizes aid effective implementation of the curriculum, along with targeted support from our clinical team.
 Pupils all have their own class 'base' with a designated 'base teacher'.
 This base provides the safety and security pupils need in being able to be ready to access their education.
 All classes receive a curriculum appropriate to their Key Stage.
 We ensure that all pupils in get teaching input from subject specialists in English, Maths and Science in KS3.
 KS2 and specific nurture curriculums are delivered by primary specialists.
 Some pupils may have bespoke timetables or access individual interventions in order to close gaps in knowledge and skills, and to support progress.
 Personalised schemes of work ensure pupils cover the appropriate content and skills for their key stage so that they are all prepared for the following key stage and transition.

-Document Number: MCS V01-1023 Issue Date: September 2023 Version Number: 01 Status: FINAL Next Review Date: September 2024 Page 4 Linked to Policy Number: OPSP11 V01
+Document Number: MCS-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: July 2025 Page 4 Linked to Policy Number: OPSP11